 Council currently operates a fleet that is matched to its operational requirements.
-An accelerated procurement process is required to return fleet to optimum replacement intervals as general fleet condition has deteriorated due to 2020-2022 austerity measures.
+An enhanced fleet replacement capital spend is required to return fleet to optimum replacement intervals as general fleet condition has deteriorated due to 2020-2022 austerity measures.
+The enhanced fleet replacement capital budget has been recommended within the Capital Works Program.